department-of-veterans-affairs/notification-utils/README.md

 With the virtual environment active, run `python setup.py --version` to see the current version **on the current branch**.
 Use `git tag` to add release tags to commits, and push the tags.

 You can reference these release tags in requirements files in other repositories.
 See [notification-api](https://github.com/department-of-veterans-affairs/notification-api/blob/master/requirements-app.txt) for an example.
+This isn't strictly necessary anymore because notification-api uses Poetry to manage dependencies.

 ## E-mail Template Documentation